Nordix/website-source/content/legal/bylaws.md

 7.3.
 A resolution to liquidate, dissolve or otherwise wind-up the Association requires an affirmative resolution at a General Assembly in accordance with the majority and quorum of Section 8.1.
 In case of a voluntary dissolution, the General Assembly will appoint one or more liquidators whose powers it will determine.
 If no liquidators are appointed, the Members of the Board of Directors will be considered to have been appointed as a collegiate body of liquidators with the broadest powers in view of the dissolution and liquidation of the Association.

 7.4.
-In case of a resolution to liquidate the Association according to the above, the assets of the Association shall be distributed, by the Board of Directors, to a nonprofit fund, foundation or organization.
+In case of a resolution to liquidate the Association according to the above, the assets of the Association shall be distributed, by the Board of Directors, to a nonprofit fund, foundation or organization with a similar purpose.

 7.5.
 Directors and committee members shall not be entitled to any compensation except for reimbursement of verified expenses as determined by the Board of Directors.
 Nothing herein shall be considered to preclude any Director, officer, or committee member from serving the Association in any other capacity, including as an employee, consultant or otherwise, and receiving such salaries, compensation, or reimbursement as shall be fixed or allowed from time to time by the Board of Directors.